Fahlevi20/Fahlevi20/README.md

 # Mukhammad Fahlevi Ali Rafsanjani

-🚀 Passionate AI Engineer with over 1 year of industry experience & Recent Bachelor of Engineering Physics Graduate from Telkom University 2023.🎓
+🚀 Passionate AI Engineer & Recent Bachelor of Engineering Physics Graduate from Telkom University 2023.🎓

 🔍 Pursuing AI research with a focus on Generative AI.
 Proficient in Python and various ML Tools for AI/ML solutions.
 Skilled in developing intelligent web applications.